davenverse/shellfish/docs/files/file_reading_writing.md

 ## Reading

-One of the most common operations in scripting is reading a file, that's why you can read a file in different ways:
+One of the most common operations in scripting is reading a file, that is why you can read a file in different ways:

 ### `read`